ruchira30/Multi-Agent-Reinforcement-Learning-in-a-Dynamic-Grid-World/README.md

-# Multi-Agent Reinforcement Learning in a Dynamic Gridworld
+## Multi-Agent Reinforcement Learning in a Dynamic Gridworld

-This project demonstrates multi-agent reinforcement learning (MARL) in a dynamic 10×10 grid world, where multiple agents collaboratively navigate toward a shared goal while avoiding collisions and moving obstacles.
-Agents learn cooperative strategies using Proximal Policy Optimization (PPO) with independent actor networks and a centralized critic, enabling stable learning in partially observable, stochastic environments.
+This project implements a cooperative Multi-Agent Reinforcement Learning (MARL) system in a dynamic gridworld using Proximal Policy Optimization (PPO).
+Multiple agents learn to coordinate their movements toward a shared goal while avoiding collisions and stochastically moving obstacles.The learning setup follows a centralized critic with decentralized actors, enabling stable cooperative learning under partial observability and environmental uncertainty.

-# Features
-## Environment
+# Environment
-- 10×10 grid world with a shared goal.
+- 11×11 grid world with a fixed shared goal at the top-right corner.
-- Randomly moving obstacles introduce stochasticity and dynamic challenges.
-- Local observations capture nearby agents, obstacles, and relative goal positions.
+- Two cooperative agents initialized at random positions.
+- Dynamic obstacles that move stochastically at each timestep.

+# Partial observability:
+- Each agent observes a local 3×3 neighborhood encoding nearby agents and obstacles.
+- Includes a normalized relative vector to the global goal.

+# Discrete action space (5 actions):

+Up, Down, Left, Right, Stay.

-## Learning Architecture
+# Learning Architecture

-- Independent actor networks for decentralized execution.
+# Decentralized Actors:
+- Each agent is controlled by an independent neural network policy.
+- Policies operate only on local observations at execution time.

+# Centralized Critic:
+- A shared value function receives the concatenated observations of all agents.
-- Centralized critic evaluating joint states to stabilize cooperative learning.
+- Provides a global estimate of team value to stabilize learning.

+# Proximal Policy Optimization (PPO):
-- PPO with clipped surrogate objective for stable policy updates.
+- Clipped surrogate objective for robust policy updates.

-## Rewards
+- Multiple PPO epochs per rollout.
+- Entropy regularization encourages exploration.

+# Reward Design
+A hybrid cooperative reward structure is used:
+- Dense shaping reward based on average agent distance to the goal.
-- Sparse & dynamic rewards: agents receive rewards for reaching the goal and penalties for collisions.
+- Sparse cooperative bonus when all agents reach the goal region.
+- Collision penalty when agents occupy the same grid cell.
-- Optional step penalty encourages efficient navigation.
+- Small step penalty to promote efficient navigation.

+This reward formulation balances learning speed with coordinated behavior.

-## Training
+# Training
+- 900 training episodes
-- Trained for 900 episodes with 20 steps per episode.
+- 20 steps per episode
+- Discount factor: γ = 0.995
+- Optimizer: Adam (actors and critic)
+- Framework: PyTorch
-- Supports GPU acceleration via PyTorch.
+- Hardware support: CPU / CUDA GPU

-## Evaluation & Visualization
+# Evaluation & Visualization

-Metrics:
+  Quantitative Metrics
+  During evaluation, the following metrics are reported:
-- Average Reward
+  - Average Episode Reward
-- Success Rate
+  - Success Rate (all agents reach the goal)
   - Average Distance to Goal
   - Average Collisions per Episode

-Average Steps to Goal
+  - Average Steps per Episode

+# Qualitative Visualization
-Generates trajectory GIFs showing agent paths and dynamic obstacles.
+Generates animated GIFs showing:
+- Agent trajectories
+- Dynamic obstacle movements
+- Goal location

+Useful for inspecting coordination and emergent behaviors.

+## Key Highlights
+- Centralized training with decentralized execution (CTDE)
+- Cooperative PPO in a stochastic, partially observable environment
+- Dynamic obstacles introduce non-stationarity
+- Clear visualization of learned multi-agent coordination